Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Performance Analysis

-In this section, we analyze our proposed AGNN-I/II models from the perspectives of three fundamental properties: dynamic attention property, graph signal denoising, and complexity analysis.
-Through theoretical examination, we aim to elucidate the reasons behind the superior performance of AGNN-I/II in terms of model representational capacity, robustness, and computational complexity.
+In this section, we analyze our proposed AGNN model from the perspectives of two fundamental properties: dynamic attention property and complexity analysis.
+Through theoretical analysis, we aim to elucidate the reasons behind the superior performance of our AGNN in terms of model representational capacity and computational complexity.